Send the link below via email or IMCopy

-Tugwell’s Plan: Commission says drastic reforms were needed – along with defense plans – A general Caribbean government dominated by US – with welfare agencies
+Tugwell’s Plan: Commission says drastic reforms were needed – along with defense plans – (A general Caribbean government dominated by US – with welfare agencies was suggested)

 Roosevelt’s Plan: Lend – Lease policy: destroyers for bases in British possessions.
 He rejected buying the islands.

 American governors : concerned with internal problems and US security.
 Loyalty was important.
 Willing to listen to Muñoz & support their objectives.

 PPD and Muñoz Marin: wanted social & economic reforms and were willing to postpone status and support the American cause for democracy.
 Anti Nazis.